Gennadiy Trukhanov: Early life and education

 Gennadiy Trukhanov was born on 17 January 1965 in Odesa, which was then in the Ukrainian Soviet Socialist Republic, a part of the Soviet Union.
 In 1986, he graduated from the Frunze Artillery School in Odesa.
 After graduation, he was given the rank of lieutenant.
-He was an engineer that specialised in repairing and maintaining automobile equipment.
+He was an engineer who repaired and maintained automobile equipment.

 From 1986 until 1992, he served in the North Caucasus Military District.
 He retired from Soviet Armed Forces in 1992 with the rank of captain.
 From 1992 to 1993, Trukhanov served as the head of the security service at the small research and production enterprise "Minimax".
 He then became director of the security company Kapitan & Co., a position he held till 1996.

 In 2001, he took on the role of advisor to the General Director for Security of the Enterprise with Foreign Investments LLC "Lukoil-Ukraine", where he worked until 2002.
 The following year, he served as the assistant to the Security Representative of the President of Lukoil JSC in Ukraine.
 From 2004 to 2007, Trukhanov was an advisor and assistant consultant in the Verkhovna Rada (Ukrainian parliament).
 His career continued with a position as advisor to the Director for Relations with Government Authorities and the Public at the private enterprise "Ukrtranscontainer" from 2007 to 2008.
 He then served as the Chief Specialist of the Regional Relations Division of the Department of Veterans Affairs of the State Committee of Ukraine for Veterans Affairs from 2008 to 2011.
 From March to November 2012, he was the Deputy General Director for Customer Relations at Brooklyn-Kyiv LLC.

 From 2002 to 2006 he studied at the Kyiv National University of Internal Affairs, where he qualified as a lawyer, and in 2008, he defended his PhD thesis at Odesa I. I. Mechnykov National University.
 In 2013, he graduated from the Odesa Regional Institute of Public Administration of the National Academy of Public Administration under the President of Ukraine.